d-ries/linux-essentials/07_advancedcommands/01_course.md

 student@linux-ess:~$
 ```

+The order in which the shell checks for commands in the shell:
+* Aliases.
+Names set by the alias command that represent a particular command and a set of options.
+* Built-in command.
+This is a command built into the shell.
+* Filesystem command.
+This command is stored in and executed from the computer’s filesystem.
+(These are the commands that are indicated by the value of the PATH variable).

 ## I/O redirection
 ### I/O Streams
 When working with the shell we actually work with something called streams.
 There are 3 basic streams available when using a shell: